sherwingp/world-map-game/README.md

 ```
 As a player,
-So that I can play the game,
+So that I can enter the game,
-I would like to enter my player name
+I would like to input my player name
 ```

 ```